Visiting the Exhibition & Tour

 We also run tours of our indoor playhouse the Sam Wanamaker Playhouse, which take place between 1.00pm and 5.00pm on selected days.
 Our guides provide a fascinating insight to the indoor playhouses of the time of Shakespeare and his contemporaries and the background to the project, from the initial plans to final construction.
 You can find out how indoor playing shaped the writing of Shakespeare, how this unique new space was built and the discoveries we hope to make from indoor performances.

-Can I eat or drink while on a Theatre Tour or in the Exhibition?
+Can I eat or drink while on a Theatre Tour?

-Drinks are permitted on tours and in the Exhibition, as long as they are in a bottle or in a container with a sealable lid.
+Drinks are permitted on tours, as long as they are in a bottle or in a container with a sealable lid.

-We do not offer a covered lunch space for you to consume your own food, but there are a number of places on site where food and drink are served: further details can be found by following this link: Eating and drinking / Shakespeare’s Globe.
+We do not offer a covered lunch space for you to consume your own food, but there are a number of places on site where food and drink are served: further details can be found on our Eating and drinking page.

 Can I bring my luggage or pushchair?